UV in sunbeds is 3–8 times stronger than the midday summer sunlight. Anyone who uses a sunbed increases their risk of skin cancer.

 After concern about poor compliance with the voluntary standard, the Ministry of Health requested that staff from Public Health Units visit commercial operations every 6 months.
 These visits and visits by Consumer New Zealand highlight continuing instances of non-compliance within the industry.

 Who is most at risk?

-Anyone who uses a sunbed increases their risk of skin cancer – there is a 75% increased risk for melanoma if the user is younger than 35.
+Anyone who uses a sunbed increases their risk of skin cancer – there is an increased risk for melanoma if the user is younger than 35.
 Those who have the very highest risk are people who: